-Bristol Cathedral Pilgrimage in a Day – Two routes – long and short.
+Bristol Cathedral Pilgrimage in a Day – Three routes – long, short and circular.

 Aust Pilgrimage – St John’s Church, Aust to Bristol Cathedral – 1/2 days, 14.5 miles.
+Google Map Red Line.
 Starts at Bristol Cathedral, over Purdown Hill, through University of West of England, to the village church of Aust, right next to the mouth of the River Severn.

 According to the late Bishop Moorman “Gregory’s only unwise step was in giving Augustine authority over the British bishops who had kept the flame [of Christianity] burning during the years when the rest of England reverted to heathenism.”
 These bishops met Augustine at “a place still known to the English as Augustine’s Oak, which lies on the border between the Hwiccas and the West Saxons” – a place now associated with Aust.